andrewferrier/debugprint.nvim/README.md

     "andrewferrier/debugprint.nvim",
     opts = { … },
     dependencies = {
-        "echasnovski/mini.nvim" -- Needed to enable :ToggleCommentDebugPrints for NeoVim 0.9
+        "echasnovski/mini.nvim" -- Needed for :ToggleCommentDebugPrints (not needed for NeoVim 0.10+) },
-    },
-    -- Remove the following line to use development versions, -- not just the formal releases
-    version = "*"
 }
 ```